Access to education

-The Asylum Act prescribes for the right of minor asylum seekers to have access to before pre-school (0-3 years), pre-school (3-6 years) and compulsory education (6-18 years) under the same conditions as minor Romanian citizens, as long as no measure is taken to remove them or their parents from Romania.[1]
+The Asylum Act prescribes for the right of minor asylum applicants to have access to before pre-school (0-3 years), pre-school (3-6 years) and compulsory education (6-18 years) under the same conditions as minor Romanian citizens, as long as no measure is taken to remove them or their parents from Romania.[1]
 Access to education is therefore free and unconditional.[2]

 Compulsory general education consists of 10 grades and includes primary and lower secondary education.
 Compulsory education ends at the age of 18.[3]